Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Docker for ML
 **💬 Quote of the Day:** "People don't notice whether it's winter or summer when they're happy." — Anton Chekhov

+## 📅 2025-04-22
+**🧠 Learning Topic:** Streamlit Dashboards
+**💬 Quote of the Day:** "Great are they who see that spiritual is stronger than any material force, that thoughts rule the world." — Ralph Waldo Emerson